-These procedures shall be in effect whether the matter is being considered by the Executive Dean or by the Judiciary Board.
+These procedures shall be in effect whether the matter is being considered by the Executive Dean.

 - 1. The focus of inquiry in disciplinary proceedings is to determine whether the student has violated the College's policies and should therefore be held accountable.
-Formal rules of evidence shall not be applicable, nor shall deviations from prescribed procedures necessarily invalidate a decision or proceedings, unless significant prejudice to the accused or the university may result. - 2.
+Formal rules of evidence shall not be applicable, nor shall deviations from prescribed procedures necessarily invalidate a decision or proceedings, unless significant prejudice to the accused or the college may result. - 2.
 The hearing shall be open only to those individuals having a direct, and personal interest in the proceedings, at the discretion of the Executive Dean.
 Hearings are not open to lawyers engaged by the student. - 3.
 The accused must notify the Executive Dean prior to the scheduled time of the hearing if he or she cannot be present.
 Failure to appear at the scheduled time without prior notification may result in adjudication of the matter in the student's absence. - 4.
-On occasions in which the incident of alleged misconduct involves more than one student, the Executive Dean or Judiciary Board reserves the right to consider the cases separately or jointly. - 5.
-The Dean or Judiciary Board shall raise questions pertinent to the alleged incident, to the attitude of the accused, and to his/her previous behavior. - 6.
-All parties, including the accused, shall be excused from the room when the questions are concluded. - 7.
+On occasions in which the incident of alleged misconduct involves more than one student, the Executive Dean reserves the right to consider the cases separately or jointly. - 5.
+The Dean shall raise questions pertinent to the alleged incident, to the attitude of the accused, and to his/her previous behavior. - 6.
+All parties, including the accused, shall be excused from the room when the questions

+- are concluded. - 7.
 A judgment as to whether the student has violated university policy will be made.
-The disciplinary action, if any, shall be determined by the Executive Dean, or, if the matter is before the Judiciary Board, disciplinary action shall be recommended to the Executive Dean by the Board. - 8.
+The disciplinary action, if any, shall be determined by the Executive Dean. - 8.
 The decision shall be reported to the accused by the Executive Dean as soon as possible.
 The notification shall include information pertinent to the decision. - ~ This may be done verbally when possible. - ~ This will be reported in writing even if reported verbally.